Midlothian campaign: Extraparliamentary protest movements

-News of a series of atrocities by the Ottomans during their suppression of the Bulgarian April Uprising reached the British press, despite the strong censorship of the Turkish authorities.
-In June the newspaper Daily News, famous for its overseas coverage, published an account of atrocities committed by irregular troops and claimed that some twenty five thousand men, women and children had been slaughtered.
-The British public reaction was generally one of dismay, fuelled by various other public prints.
+News of a series of atrocities by the Ottomans during their suppression of the Bulgarian April Uprising reached the British press, despite strong efforts at censorship by the Turkish authorities.
+In June, the newspaper The Daily News, famous for its overseas coverage, published an account of atrocities committed by irregular troops and claimed that some twenty five thousand men, women and children had been slaughtered.
+The British public reaction was generally one of dismay.
 Throughout the summer various other reports were published by the Daily News.
 Sir Henry Elliot, British Ambassador at Constantinople since 1867, was strongly pro-Turk throughout his years in Constantinople.
-Additionally he suffered from poor health and was unable to pursue the allegations made of correspondents.
+Additionally he suffered from poor health and was unable to personally investigate the allegations made by correspondents.
 All of this inclined Elliot to believe Turkish assurances.
 Although he was aware that the reports contained at least some truth, he toned down his reports to London.
 The government of Benjamin Disraeli ignored the outrage at first and continued its policy of support for the Ottoman Empire, an ally in the Crimean War and a bulwark against possible Russian expansion in the area.
-Disraeli, who was pro-Turk himself, was instinctively sceptical about atricity stories published, a stance he already took during the Indian mutiny back in 1857/1858.
-Furthermore, the Daily News was a dinstinctly Liberal newspaper and very hostile to Disraeli personally.
+Disraeli, who was pro-Turk himself, was instinctively skeptical about published atrocity stories, a stance he had previously taken during the Indian mutiny in 1857/1858.
+Furthermore, the Daily News was a distinctly Liberal, Radical and reformist newspaper and very hostile to Disraeli personally.
 All of this combined to cause him to shrug aside the matter when he was questioned in the House of Commons about the issue.
 When questioned first in June, he denounced the whole story as a set-up job by the Daily News "to create a cry against the Government".
 A week later, he quoted from his official correspondence with Sir Henry Elliot.
 While he admitted that acts on both sides were equally atrocious, he defended the Turks, repeatedly requoting Elliot.
 In the interval between these discussions in the House of Commons Disraeli complained bitterly to his Foreign secretary Lord Derby that the Foreign Office did not supply him with the necessary accurate information before so critical a debate.
 He also resisted calls for a full inquiry and dismissed the reports as little more than "coffee house babble".
 In August a preliminary report from Walter Baring arrived in London; Baring had been sent out by the British Government to investigate what was going on.
-The report left no doubt that a massacre had been occurred.
-In his final speech in the House of Commons on the 11th of August, Disraeli was forced to admit the killing of twelve thousand Bulgarians; calling it a "horrible event", but contrasting it with the much to high figures published in the Daily News and reports of the depopulation of a province of almost four million inhabitants.
-Afterwards, Disraeli admitted to Derby that the debate had been "very damaging" for the Government and once again criticising the incompetence of the Foreign Office, which had misled him initially.
-Both Robert Blake and R. W. Seton-Watson agree that Disraeli, already a Turcophile, with a lack of factual information had committed himself to a path from which it was difficult to recede from without admitting publicly that he had been wrong.
+The report left no doubt that a massacre had occurred.
+In his speech in the House of Commons on the 11th of August, Disraeli was forced to admit the killing of twelve thousand Bulgarians; calling it a "horrible event", but contrasting the confirmed reports with the much too high figures published earlier in the Daily News along with claims of a depopulation of a province of almost four million inhabitants.
+Afterwards, Disraeli admitted to Derby that the debate had been "very damaging" for the Government and once again criticizing the incompetence of the Foreign Office, which had misled him initially.
+Both Robert Blake and R. W. Seton-Watson agree that Disraeli, already a Turcophile, with a lack of factual information, had committed himself to a path from which it was difficult to recede from without admitting publicly that he had been wrong.